 Skipping the Morning Commute Means Getting Hours Back in Your Day

-In 2019, before the pandemic, the average American one way commute time was 27.6 minutes.
+In 2019, before the pandemic, the average American one-way commute time was 27.6 minutes.
 In metropolitan areas, however, it’s at least eight minutes longer than that on average.
 Meanwhile, many cities have the misfortune of averaging nearly an hour and a half daily commutes.
-It is not uncommon for individuals in places like Los Angeles, New York or the Bay Area California to spend more than an hour and a half each way to work and back.
+It is not uncommon for individuals in places like Los Angeles, New York, or the Bay Area of California to spend more than an hour and a half each way to work and back.

-Combined, all of these hours equate to what is basically a part time job in addition to the work day.
+Combined, all of these hours equate to what is basically a part-time job in addition to the work day.
 This is one of the reasons why employees are so reluctant to return to the office.
-After all, getting that time back can go a long ways towards increasing life satisfaction.
-Workers can spend that hour or two previously spent commuting on catching up on sleep, taking their kids to school, visiting the gym or cooking a meal instead of eating out.
+After all, getting that time back can go a long way toward increasing life satisfaction.
+Workers can spend that hour or two previously spent commuting on catching up on sleep, taking their kids to school, visiting the gym, or cooking a meal instead of eating out.

 Ditching the Commute Could Increase Your Health

 Less commute time means healthier bodies.
-In fact, studies have found a direct correlation between average commute time and waist size.
-Increased commute times mean less time moving, standing or being active and more time being sedentary.
-Of course, a sedentary lifestyle is one of the biggest risks to obesity and a host of other health problems.
+Studies have found a direct correlation between average commute time and waist size.
+Increased commute times mean less time moving, standing, or being active and more time being sedentary.
+Of course, a sedentary lifestyle is one of the biggest risks of obesity and a host of other health problems.

-Additionally, long commuters are less likely to eat healthy.
-After all, with the commute taking up so much of your time, odds are you won’t be cooking after work, and increases the chances you’ll eat most of your meals out.
+Additionally, long commuters are less likely to eat healthily.
+After all, with the commute taking up so much of your time, odds are you won’t be cooking after work and increases the chances you’ll eat most of your meals out.
 Like commuting, eating out is also tied to weight gain, with people who don’t eat takeout for lunch weighing five pounds less on average.

 More Time and Better Health Mean Better Relationships